What's in a full UX Audit and why you need one today

 You cannot create a great user experience without involving and understanding your users.
 After all, we are designing a UX for your users, not for us.
 Our user research helps us understand your user’s behaviors, needs, and pain points, which will inform our decisions and help us design a more effective and enjoyable experience.

 Shadowing involves “getting in the trenches” and observing someone using your product as they perform their daily tasks.
-In some cases, we will go onsite site and sit with users at their desks to better understand what a day in the life is like for them.
-Inevitably, we identify a host of opportunities to improve your product and business processes.
+In some cases, we will go onsite and sit with users at their desks to better understand their day-to-day experience.
+Inevitably, we identify a host of opportunities to improve your product and business processes. - Usability testing

 Both card sort and tree jack studies help us organize the navigational structure of your product based on your user’s mental model and where they expect to find things.
 In a card sort, participants organize a list of items into groups that make sense to them.
 In a tree jack study, participants are given a specific item and asked where they think they would find it within an existing structure.